 Will it happen again?

-This is uncertain, and depends whether a genetic cause was determined.
+This is uncertain and depends on whether a genetic cause was determined.
 There may be an increased risk of neural tube defects in siblings, but the risk would be low.
+In subsequent pregnancies, a targeted study can be done right from the first trimester to detect the presence of hemivertebra and the consequent scoliosis.

 What other questions should I ask?